JohnSundell/Ink/benchmarking.md

 # Benchmarking

-This document is not necessarily intended to be merged as-is (although it may be good to include a cleaned up version as documentation in case others are interesting in benchmarking when contributing to the project).
-Instead, it is intended to start a conversation about two important benchmarks—the CommonMark spec compatibility suite and the cmark performance benchmark—and how they can be integrated into the Ink testing suite.

-## Motivation

-There are several advantages of using these benchmarks in addition to the XCTest suite:
+There are several ways to test and benchmark Ink in addition to the tests implemented in the InkTests target.
+Generally, these can be divided into two categories:

+1. Running the testing and benchmarking scripts included in the [commonmark-spec]() and [Cmark]() repositories.
+2. Using the [raw test data]() from the CommonMark spec to generate additional XCTest classes and methods.

+The primary motivation for using these additional tests is to find areas where Ink could incorporate common Markdown features that are currently unimplemented.

+## Advantages & Disadvantages

+There are advantages and disadvantages to both methods.

+### External CommonMark/Cmark scripts

+#### Advantages

-* Easy to set up and run, without adding dependencies
+* Easy to set up and run, without adding dependencies.
-* Provides external validation and corner case testing, which would take a while to generate by ourselves
+* Provides external validation and corner case testing for many already-implemented features.
-* Gives some indication of CommonMark features that are not yet implemented in Ink, for those who are interested in improving conformance
+* Gives a good broad level overview of which features Ink could improve or add.
+* Includes some HTML normalization, reducing the number of tests which fail despite equivalent HTML.

+#### Disadvantages

+* Requires shell scripting if results need to be transformed for better visualization.
+* Very little control over built-in HTML normalization, so some tests still fail on equivalent HTML.

+### Native XCTest classes

+#### Advantages

+* Integrated tests can be run easily with `swift test` or in Xcode.
+* When adding new features, newly passing tests can be easily copied to the InkTests target.

+#### Disadvantages

+* Requires writing a tool to generate XCTest classes from the CommonMark spec json.
+* Requires handling HTML normalization, either by dependency or by writing a normalizer.

 ## Preparation

 First, you should have downloaded and installed the CLI tool.
-These tests rely on the improved CLI tool introduced in #19.
+These tests rely on the improved CLI tool introduced in PR #19.

 ```
 git clone https://github.com/JohnSundell/Ink.git